|

 "If concern for human poverty and suffering were one's primary motive, one would seek to discover their cause.
 One would not fail to ask : Why did some nations develop, while others did not?
 Why have some nations achieved material abundance, while others have remained stagnant in sub-human misery?
 History and specifically the unprecedented prosperity-explosion of the 19th century would give an immediate answer : capitalism is the only system that enables men to produce abundance - and the key to capitalism is individual freedom." -- Ayn Rand, "Requiem for Man", Chapter 24 of Capitalism: The Unknown Ideal

 "Western civilization was the child and product of reason -- via ancient Greece.
-In all other civilizations, reason has always been the menial servant -- the handmaiden -- of mysticism.
+In all other ciivilizations, reason has always been the menial servant -- the handmaiden -- of mysticism.
 You may observe the results.
 It is only Western culture that has ever been dominated -- imperfectly, incompletely, precariously and at rare intervals -- but still, dominated by reason.
-YYou may observe the results of that." -- Ayn Rand
+Youu may observe the results of that." -- Ayn Rand

 Ruff's Third Law of Economic Dynamics: "An economy in motion tends to stay in motion, and an economy at rest tends to stay at rest.
 A free market is constantly in motion.
 A centrally planned market slows until it eventually dies completely." -- Mike Ruff